-Finally, allow me to observe that the incarcerated and their families are not passive in their alienation.
+Finally, allow me to conclude on a personal note: I believe it is very important to bear in mind something that I know from first-hand experience - that the incarcerated and their families are not passive in their alienation.
 Rather, they construct meaningful worlds for themselves amidst the storm.
 They truck up to prisons to visit a kid, or a parent, or a partner going through a rite of passage that is soon enough to become familiar.
-They bail someone out, knowing the money could be lost.
-To save their own hides, they turn their loved ones in to the cops.
+They bail someone out of the clink, knowing the money could be lost.
+To save their own hides, they may have to turn loved ones in to the cops.
 They live with relatives who steal from them.
 They are - one and the same persons and at the same time - "victims" as well as "perps."
-The political dichotomy of "us" vs "them" is morally fraught, Any given one of "us" falls, depending on the day, or the hour of the day, to one side or another of that divide.
-A biographic life may be lived to either side of the line.
-But, the imagined life, having staggered back and forth across the line many times over its course, will still be seen as unified in its righteousness, and justified in its condemnations.
+They know that this phony political dichotomy of "us" vs "them" is morally fraught - given that anyone of "us" falls, depending on the day, or the hour of the day, to one side or another of that divide.
+A biographic life may be lived on both sides of the line.
+But, having staggered back and forth across the line many times over its course, one's imagined life can still be seen as unified in its righteousness, and justified in its condemnations.

 In this regard, I know whereof I speak.
 As it happens, I have passed through the courtroom, and the jailhouse, on my way to this distinguished podium.
 I have sat in the visitor's room at a state prison; I have known - personally and intimately - men and women who lived their entire lives with one foot to either side of the law.
-And, in my mind's eye, I can envision voiceless and despairing people - perpetrators and victims alike - who would hope I might represent them on an occasion such as this.
-I know that these revelations will discredit me in some quarters.
-Some may assume that I am siding with the "thug" and not with the "victims of senseless violence."
+In my mind's eye, I can envision voiceless and despairing people - perpetrators and victims alike - who would hope I might represent them on an occasion such as this.
+I know that these revelations may discredit me in some quarters.
+Some may assume that I am siding with the "thug" and not with the innocent "victims of senseless violence."
 Truth be told, some would assume that no matter what I might say here - so deeply entrenched is this binary opposition in the American public mind.
 So, I will not even bother to deny or refute the charge.